by Tania de Regil

 A boy moving from New York to Mexico City and a girl moving from Mexico City to New York express their fears about leaving home to live in a new and unfamiliar place.

-MAKE: Create a city scene
+MAKE: Create a collage

 You will need:

 Before you begin, close your eyes and imagine that you’re visiting your favorite place: the beach, the library, a relative’s house, or somewhere else that is special to you.
 What is it like there?
 What do you do there?
 List the things—both big and small—you might include in a drawing of this place.

 When you’re ready to draw, fold the paper in half, and then in half again.
 Open it out flat.
 Notice how the creases divide the paper into four sections.
 As you draw, try to remember your special memories of this place.
 Do any new details come to mind?
 Put different memories of the place in each of the four sections.

 Register for the Art Tales pre-K school tour

 Send images of your students' projects that follow these activities - email [email protected]